+BE 159: Signal Transduction and Mechanics in Morphogenesis

+Justin Bois

+Caltech

+Winter, 2017

+© 2017 Justin Bois.
+This work is licensed under a Creative Commons Attribution License CC-BY 4.0.

+5 Segmentation clocks

-BE 159: Signal Transduction and Mechanics in Morphogenesis Justin Bois Caltech Winter, 2016 6 Segmentation clocks The precursor to vertebrae are called somites, illustrated in Fig. 5.
+The precursor to vertebrae are called somites, illustrated in Fig. 7.
 In this lecture, we explore the mechanisms for somitogenesis, the process by which these somites are formed.

-Figure 5: Somites in a developing chick embryo.
+Figure 7: Somites in a developing chick embryo.
 Image take from Phillips, et al., Physical Biology of the Cell, 2nd Ed., Fig. 20.21, 2012.
-6.1 Basics of somitogenesis It is believed that somitogenesis happens as a result of oscillatory gene expression and arrest of this oscillation at a specified position along the anterior-posterior axis of the developing embryo.
-At the tail end of the embryo, cells in the presomitic mesoderm (PSM) (Fig. 6) exhibit oscillatory expression of certain genes.
+5.1 Basics of somitogenesis It is believed that somitogenesis happens as a result of oscillatory gene expression and arrest of this oscillation at a specified position along the anterior-posterior axis of the developing embryo.
+At the tail end of the embryo, cells in the presomitic mesoderm (PSM) (Fig. 8) exhibit oscillatory expression of certain genes.
 In zebrafish, these genes are her1 and her7, related to the pair-rule gene hairy in Drosophila (hence the name; her is short for hairy-related).
 As the her genes oscillate, the organism is growing, so the PSM keeps moving posteriorly.
 If the oscillating cells are far enough from the posterior, they arrest.
 The position where the arrest occurs is called the arrest front.
 If a cell is in a peak of the her oscillation when it arrests, it will have one fate, but if it is in a valley, it will have another fate.
 Thus, the alternating structure of the somites is formed.
-Note that the distance between the arrest front and the posterior end of the organism may fluctuation, but in many models is taken to be constant.
-6.2 The clock-and-wavefront model The clock-and-wavefront model was proposed by Cooke and Zeeman in 1975 and was one of the first models put forward to describe somitogenesis.
+Note that the distance between the arrest front and the posterior end of the organism may fluctuate, but in many models is taken to be constant.
+5.2 The clock-and-wavefront model The clock-and-wavefront model was proposed by Cooke and Zeeman in 1975 and was one of the first models put forward to describe somitogenesis.
 This model is based on the following assumptions. - a) All cells in the PSM are oscillating. - b) Coupling between the cells induces synchrony in oscillation, setting the oscillation frequency to be T.

-Figure 6: A schematic of the clock and wavefont model for somitogenesis.
+Figure 8: A schematic of the clock and wavefont model for somitogenesis.